collinhundley/APTargets/README.md

 > Why is that so great?

-No more unnoticed typos, no more mismatched function names, and *finally* proper compiler checks.
-You'll never see this error:
+No more uncaught typos, no more mismatched function names, and *finally* proper compiler checks!
+You'll never see this error ever again:

-`unrecognized selector sent to instance`
+`unrecognized selector sent to instance...`

-ever again!
-Give it a shot - you'll never go back.
+Give it a shot - you'll never go back!